 6. Minimize Electronic Distractions

-You can’t learn how to concentrate better if you’re always checking your phone throughout the day.
-Even if you’re only checking work emails or your employer’s Slack feed, switching your attention from one task to another isn’t good for you and your attention muscles.
+You can’t learn how to improve concentration if you’re constantly checking your phone throughout the day.
+Even if you’re only checking work emails or your employer’s Slack feed, multitasking and switching your attention from one assignment to another isn’t good for you and your attention muscles.
 The best solution is to put it away or turn off the notifications at least for a certain time when you have to stay focused.

 7. Embrace Boredom